Pressburg Yeshiva (Austria-Hungary): Leadership

-Rabbi Moshe Sofer (Chassam Sofer)
+Rabbi Moshe Sofer (Chasam Sofer)

 Some sources document its establishment in 1803 whilst others cite 1806.
-The Yeshiva was known as The Chassam Sofer Yeshiva, or simply as Pressburg Yeshiva.
+The Yeshiva was known as The Chasam Sofer's Yeshiva, or simply as Pressburg Yeshiva.
 The Pressburg Yeshiva was run as an autonomous institution, without the intervention of the community.

 Unlike Yeshivas in Czarist Russia which were forced to operate clandestinely, the Pressburg Yeshiva was recognized by the Austro-Hungarian Empire and its emperor Franz Joseph I. Under the law, the school required the four upper grades to study secular studies.
 These secular studies were not taught in the yeshiva, but students attended and took exams at another Jewish school in Pressburg run by the orthodox Jewish community.
 All of the yeshiva's students were exempted from military service; most of the military rabbis who served in the Austro-Hungarian Army were graduates of the Pressburg Yeshiva, and held officers' ranks.

 The Yeshiva was founded at the height of the Age of Enlightenment and surge of the Jewish Haskalah movement.
-As such, the Chassam Sofer stood at the forefront against any reform to traditional Judaism and trained his many students to maintain strict observance of Torah and Shulchan Aruch.
+As such, the Chasam Sofer stood at the forefront against any reform to traditional Judaism and trained his many students to maintain strict observance of Torah and Shulchan Aruch.

 This yeshiva produced hundreds of future leaders of Austro-Hungarian Jewry who made great influence on the general traditional orthodox and future Charedi Judaism.

-Notable students of the Chassam Sofer were:
+Notable students of the Chasam Sofer were: